patooworld/pullassistant.github.io/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Pull Assistant is a github application that statically analyses pull requests and provides you all necessary information to perform code reviews faster and with a confidence."
+description: "Pull Assistant is a GitHub application that statically analyses pull requests and provides you with all the necessary information to perform code reviews faster and with confidence."
 permalink: /
 ---

 # Code reviews easier than ever
 {: .fs-9 }

-Pull Assistant is a github application that statically analyses pull requests and provides you all necessary information to perform code reviews faster and with a confidence.
+Pull Assistant is a GitHub application that statically analyses pull requests and provides you with all the necessary information to perform code reviews faster and with confidence.
 {: .fs-6 .fw-300 }

 [Get started](https://github.com/apps/pull-assistant){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Contact us](https://pullassistant.com/contact){: .btn .fs-5 .mb-4 .mb-md-0 }